SAP/spartacus-docs/_pages/contributing/reactive-programming.md

 }
 ```

-**Note** You may still find promises or callbacks in the Spartacus codebase, but these will gradually be replaced in future releases.
+**Note:** You may still find promises or callbacks in the Spartacus codebase, but these will gradually be replaced in future releases.